bashguru/perimeterwalk/README.md

 $ xdg-open /tmp/$directory/$filename.png
 ```

-We recommend moving these files out of temp for future reference and analysis.
+We recommend moving these files out of tmp for future reference and analysis.

 # Contributing
 Thank you for your interest in contributing to our project!
 We welcome and appreciate any contributions, whether they are bug reports, bug fixes, feature requests, or code contributions.